 Key Stage 1

-In Key Stage 1 pupils are taught compulsary national curriculum subjects.
+In Key Stage 1 pupils are taught compulsory national curriculum subjects.
 These are:

 - Design Technology

 We provide religious education, but you may opt for your child to withdraw from these lessons.

 - personal, social, health and economic education (PSHE)

 - modern foreign languages (French)

 Pupils are tested formally twice during Key Stage 1 (Y1 phonics screening check and end of KS assessments).
 These are carried out in a low key manner and children very much enjoy working individually and in small groups alongside their class teacher.